learnpytest/Rachel-s_Coding_Space/content/blog/some-tips-for-markdown/index.md

 description: "Some Tips for Markdown"
 ---

-This is my first post on my new fake blog!
-How exciting!
+Markdown is a lightweight markup language to create formatted text and can be transferred to HTML or XHTML.

-I'm sure I'll write a lot more interesting things in the future.
+As follows are some tips for creating formatted text by Markdown.

-Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).
+First, insert a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).

 > A salted duck egg is a Chinese preserved food product made by soaking duck